 Self-care note: This information talks about sexual violence and cervical screening.
 We use the term ‘survivors’ throughout, but understand not everyone relates to it.
 This information also includes quotes from survivors of sexual violence.
 If you find this information too distressing, remember you do not have to read it at all or in one go.
-We have a section on getting support that may be helpful.
+We have a section on getting support at the bottom of the page that may be helpful.

 Many people find being invited for and having cervical screening (a smear test) uncomfortable and distressing.
 But if you have experienced sexual violence, you may find it particularly traumatic or distressing.

 If you feel this way, you are not alone.
-We recently did a survey with survivors, where almost half said they had not attended cervical screening because of their experience of sexual violence.
+We spoke with survivors and many said they had not attended cervical screening because of their experience of sexual violence.

 Cervical screening can feel both intrusive and intimate because of the physical position the test is done in and the medical equipment used.
 This means it can trigger flashbacks of the things you have been through, or evoke physical and psychological responses, like a panic attack, dissociation, or freezing.
 Many survivors are anxious about having to disclose their experience to a healthcare professional.